 The Library of Congress holds some 6,000 Japanese-language works published by the former South Manchuria Railway Company (SMRC), which operated from 1906 to 1945.
 These publications include hardbound books, paperback books, pamphlets, and periodicals.
 Also found in this collection are manuscripts consisting of drafts of published and unpublished works handwritten on official SMRC stationery.
 Many items are in fragile condition due to their age and require careful handling.
-Most of these items are housed in the Asian Division, but some can also be found in the Law Library and the Geography & Maps Division.
+Most of these items are housed in the Asian Division, but some can also be found in the Law Library and the Geography and Map Division.

 Known in Japanese as Minami Manshū tetsudō kabushiki kaisha 南満州鉄道株式会社, or Mantetsu 満鉄 for short, the SMRC played a central role in Japan's economic and colonial expansion across northern China, particularly the region known as Manchuria.
 During the first half of the twentieth century, SMRC's many offices, bureaus, and research centers formed one of the largest and most advanced clusters in the world for social scientific research on Asia.
 As a result, these materials should interest not just historians of modern Japan and its empire, but also researchers concerned with the economic, political, and social history of East Asia more generally.

 This guide highlights the historical background of the collection, provides an overview of the types of materials one can expect to find within it, and offers suggestions for how to effectively search for these materials using the Library's online catalog.